lovetoys/lovetoys/README.md

 - **name** (String) - Name of the component class

-Returns if the Entity contains this component.
+Returns boolean depending on if the component is contained by the entity.

 ### Component